Why Preach the Word?

 “Whether then it was I or they, so we preach and so you believed.”
 (1 Cor 15:11).

-You see, hearing the Word brings faith (Rom 10:17).
+Hearing the Word brings faith (Rom 10:17).
 By grace, you are saved through faith (Eph 2:8-9).
 Preaching the Word to those who do not know Christ is an opportunity to pour out the grace of God, which enables faith.
-Without the preaching of the Word, the grace, which Christ brought to the whole world (John 1:14-18) may never be found.
+Without preaching the Word, Christ’s grace to the whole world (John 1:14-18) may never be found.
 Preaching is an instrument of God placed in the hands of his people, which enables those who do not believe to come to a place of belief.

-Preaching is, to some, a foolish activity, and to others, it is life everlasting because they believed.
-“For the preaching of the cross is to them that perish foolishness; but unto us which are saved it is the power of God” (1 Cor 1:18, KJV).
-Some will focus on those who call it foolishness and not believe and choose to debate why they believe or don’t believe, yet I focus on what is revealed.
+Preaching is, to some, a foolish activity; to others, it is life everlasting because they believe.
+“For the preaching of the cross is to them that perish foolishness; but unto us which are saved, it is the power of God” (1 Cor 1:18, KJV).
+Some will focus on those who call it foolishness and do not believe and choose to debate why they believe or don’t believe, yet I focus on what is revealed.
 Preaching the Word brings salvation.

 The question…